smped/snakemake_rnaseq_se/README.md

 Snakemake rules rely heavily on those provided at https://github.com/snakemake/snakemake-wrappers.
 Version numbers for these are also available at https://snakemake-wrappers.readthedocs.io/

+## Starting A New Analysis

+This is a Template repository so to begin a new analysis:

+1. Click `Use this template` at the top of the page
+2. Decide on your new repository name
+3. Clone to your local machine
+4. Add an R-project file by opening a new project in the root directory
+5. Use `git push` to update the remote repository
+6. Clone to `phoenix`

+This order ensures that we have a `git` repository ready to go and an `Rproj` file.
+The report-writing steps from `workflowr` require both of these things to have been performed beforehand.

 ## Essential Files

 In order to run this workflow, please ensure that you have

-1. Placed unprocessed fastq files in the directory `data/raw/fastq`
+- [] Placed unprocessed fastq files in the directory `data/raw/fastq`
-2. Placed a `tsv` file (usually called `samples.tsv`) in the `config` folder
+- [] Placed a `tsv` file (usually called `samples.tsv`) in the `config` folder
     + This file **must** contain a column called `sample`
-3. Edited `config.yml` in the `config folder to ensure all parameters are correct
+- [] Edited `config.yml` in the `config folder to ensure all parameters are correct
-4. An R Project file in the project root directory.
-This is required by `workflowr`

 ## Running the workflow